conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 .. note::

   `Grayskull <https://github.com/conda-incubator/grayskull>`_ is an automatic conda recipe generator.
 The goal of this project is to generate concise recipes for conda-forge and eventually replace conda skeleton.
-Presently, Grayskull can generate recipes for Python packages available on PyPI and also those not published on PyPI and are only available as GitHub repositories.
+Presently, Grayskull can generate recipes for Python packages available on PyPI and also those not published on PyPI and only available as GitHub repositories.

   Installation and usage of ``grayskull``:

+  - Create a new environment using : ``conda create --name MY_ENV``.
+Replace ``MY_ENV`` with the environment name.
+  - Activate this new environment : ``conda activate MY_ENV``.
   - Run ``conda install -c conda-forge grayskull`` to install ``grayskull``.
-  - Followed by ``grayskull pypi --strict-conda-forge your_package_name`` to generate the recipe.
+  - Followed by ``grayskull pypi --strict-conda-forge YOUR_PACKAGE_NAME`` to generate the recipe.
+Replace ``YOUR_PACKAGE_NAME`` with the package name.

 You do *not* necessarily have to use ``grayskull``, and the recipes produced by ``grayskull`` might need to be reviewed and edited.
 Read more about ``grayskull`` and how to use it `here <https://github.com/conda-incubator/grayskull#introduction>`__.